corytodd/bender/readme.md

 which will allow Bender to replace the integer with its string representation automatically.

 ## Arrays
+An array and either be implicit or explicit.
+Explicit arrays use the `is_array_count` property to indicate that a value represents the count of elements to follow.
 Any numeric element can be marked as an array to indicate that the next element should be repeated a number of times.
 This supports a structure similar to the following:

 ```
 typedef def_array_t {